ParallelMaths/parallel/pages/7-19-pie-charts.md

 *	Tackle each Parallelogram in one go.
 Don’t get distracted.
 *	Your score & answer sheet will appear immediately after you hit SUBMIT.
 *	Don’t worry if you score less than 50%, because it means you will learn something new when you __check the solutions__.
 * __As it is half-term, you have a bit of extra time to complete this Parallelogram.
-You should finish it by Sunday 23 February.
-And the next Parallelogram will appear on Thursday 27 February.__
+You should finish it by Sunday 21 February.
+And the next Parallelogram will appear on Thursday 25 February.__

+__IMPORTANT__ – it does not really matter what score you get, because the main thing is that you think hard about the problems... and then examine the solution sheet to learn from your mistakes.

 ## 1. Pie Chart